peteroupc/encoding/docs/PeterO.DataIO.md

     public static PeterO.IWriter ToWriter(
         this System.IO.Stream output);

 Wraps an output stream into a writer object.
-If an IOException is thrown y the input stream, the writer object throws InvalidOperationException nstead.
-In the .NET implementation, this method is implemented as an extension ethod to any object implementing Stream and can be called as follows:  `output.ToWriter()` .
+If an IOException is thrown y the input stream, the writer object throws InvalidOperationException nstead.In the .NET implementation, this method is implemented as an extension ethod to any object implementing Stream and can be called as follows: `
+          output.ToWriter()
+        ` .
 If the object's class already has a ToWriter method with the same arameters, that method takes precedence over this extension method.

 <b>Parameters:</b>